abdelazeem201/Static-Time-Analysis/README.md

-# Static-Time-Analysis
-Static Time Analysis
+# Timing Models in ASIC Design